BD2KGenomics/dcc-redwood-compose/DEPLOY.md

 # Deploy Guide

-## Overview
-This is a guide for deploying Redwood to production.
-Italicized names should be substituted as appropriate.
+This is a guide for deploying Redwood to production on AWS.

-### From Scratch
-Create buckets, ec2, encryption key, etc. in the same region.
+_Note:_ Create bucket, ec2, encryption key, etc. in the same region.
 - Region: Oregon (us-west-2)

 Create the storage system S3 bucket (with logging enabled).
 This will hold all the storage system data.